CraftAcademyLabs/coach-guides/weeks/week_6.md

   - [ ] Afternoon 14:00: How to consume an API's both in Rails and JS - Oliver (StarWars API - start with pure ruby, then Rails, then JS.
 Prepare Rails application.
 Research JumpStart https://www.youtube.com/watch?v=ssOZpISfIfI&t=1s)

 - **Tuesday:**
-  - [ ] Morning 11:15: In depth Rails demo: Authentication & Authorization (Devise + basic authorization using booleans) - Thomas Part 1
+  - [ ] Morning 11:15: In depth Rails demo: Authentication & Authorization (Devise + basic authorization using booleans) - Oliver Part 1
-  - [ ] Afternoon 14:00: In depth Rails demo: Authentication & Authorization (Pundit) - Thomas Part 2
+  - [ ] Afternoon 14:00: In depth Rails demo: Authentication & Authorization (Pundit) - Oliver Part 2

 - **Wednesday:**
   - [ ] Morning 10:00: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)
-  - [ ] Afternoon 14:00: Advanced associations with ActiveRecord - Oliver (same slide deck as part 1)
+  ~~- [ ] Afternoon 14:00: Advanced associations with ActiveRecord - Oliver (same slide deck as part 1)~~

 - **Thursday:**
  - [ ] Morning 11:00: How to get paid (Stripe)  Part 1 - Thomas + Faraz (prepare pre-recording)